underdocs/underdocs/README.md

      java -jar underdocs.jar render
      ~~~~

-  4. **Visit the documentation site.**
+  3. **Visit the documentation site.**

-     By default, underdocs renders the documentation into the `underdocs-site` directory.
-Fire up an HTTP-server (for example [http-party/http-server](https://github.com/http-party/http-server)) serving this directory and checkout your new documentation site!
+     Fire up an HTTP-server (for example [http-party/http-server](https://github.com/http-party/http-server)) serving the output directory (set with the `init` command) and check out your new documentation site!

 If you did not use the underdocs documentation style throughout your headers, then the generated site will look pretty boring.
 Make sure to check the next section, [Learning underdocs](#learning-underdocs) on how to get the most out of underdocs!